bperez40/Automatic-Power-Box-Tester/README.md

 # Running Python Scripts
 This part assumes you're running Windows.

-If you don't have it installed, install Python.
+If you don't already have it installed, install Python.

 Once Python is installed, open a terminal in VSCode.